-G. Slaughter
+G. Transport & Slaughter

 All animals sold as organic meat must be slaughtered at a facility certified to slaughter/process organic animals.
 Please contact VOF for a list of certified slaughterhouses.
 Producers are responsible for maintaining records showing which animals were processed.
 It is recommended that a copy of the farm's organic certificate be on record at the facility.
 After slaughter, all parts of the carcass to be sold must be clearly identified as organic and originating from that certified farm.
-Animals must be treated humanely during loading, unloading, shipping, holding and slaughter.
+Animals must be treated humanely during slaughter.
 All animals must be slaughtered according to Vermont State Law.
-Please see the Vermont Agency of Agriculture website for more information:
+Please see the Vermont Agency of Agriculture website for more information: https://agriculture.vermont.gov/food-safety/vermont-meat-poultry-inspection/livestock-exe mptions-inspection/frequently-asked Producers must be in full compliance with all applicable humane handling and slaughter regulations and provide all records of noncompliance, including corrective action plans, to the organic inspector and/or certifier.
+For any producer not covered by the requirements of the Poultry Products Inspection Act must ensure that:

-https://agriculture.vermont.gov/food-safety/vermont-meat-poultry-inspection/livestock-exemptions-inspection/frequently-asked